 It also does not contain gluten — just one of the many benefits of this powerful superfood.

-So what is quinoa good for, and does this ancient grain actually live up to the hyped-up health claims?
-Keep reading for everything you need to know, including how to add it to your diet.
+What is quinoa good for, and does this ancient grain actually live up to the hyped-up health claims?
+Keep reading for everything you need to know, including quinoa benefits, quinoa nutrition and how to add it to your diet.

 What Is Quinoa?